Josie Lianna Kaye PhD TrustWorks Global

 Josie is the Chief Executive Officer (CEO) and Founder of TrustWorks.
 Josie’s expertise lies in supporting businesses and investors to operate in ways that are conflict-sensitive and peace-promoting; she has over 18 years of experience working with public and private sector actors in fragile and conflict-affected settings.
 Josie holds a PhD from the University of Oxford on the role of licit and illicit business actors in the dynamics of conflict and peace.

+Josie also has extensive experience with investors having provided tailored support on strategies and operations in conflict contexts to diverse Development Financial Institutions, impact and commercial investors.
 As part of the ongoing partnership with Geneva-based equity investor, De Pury Pictet Turrettini in the context of their Cadmos Peace European Engagement Fund, Josie leads all TrustWorks’ engagements with portfolio companies on issues related to heightened human rights due diligence and conflict-sensitivity.
-Josie also leads TrustWorks’ flagship initiative on the Peace Impact Framework designed to promote conflict-sensitive and peace promoting SME Facilities in conflict-affected and high-risk areas as part of a broader data-driven conflict-sensitivity solution developed in partnership with Tunis-based data analytics experts, MajestEYE, called PeaceEYE.
+Josie is the lead author of the 2021 study on ‘Conditions for successful investments in fragile and conflict-affected states’, commissioned and published by FMO and, more recently, served as the lead researcher and author of the Interpeace-funded study on ‘SME Facilities in Fragile and Conflict-affected Settings: Contributing to peace?’.
+Josie leads TrustWorks’ flagship initiative on the Peace Impact Framework designed to promote conflict-sensitive and peace promoting SME Facilities as part of a broader data-driven solution developed in partnership with Tunis-based data analytics experts, MajestEYE, called PeaceEYE.

 Josie’s academic work has focused on the role of licit and illicit business actors in conflict contexts, with a particular focus on understanding their negative and positive impacts on peace and conflict dynamics, and the implications for peace mediation processes.
 She has authored several book chapters and articles on this subject, including a chapter entitled ‘What role for business actors in UN Peace Operations?’, published in The Political Economy of Civil War and UN Peace Operations and another entitled ‘What role for local business actors in peace mediation?
 The case of Yemen (2011-2016, published in Rethinking Peace Mediation: Critical Approaches to International Peace Making.